 Common types of revenue expenses paid by the owner that can generally be deducted are:

 - general maintenance and repairs to the property

 - insurance – owners’ policies for buildings and contents

 - interest on a mortgage to buy the property

 - letting agent and management fees.

-Equipment, fittings and furniture used inside a residential property do qualify for capital allowances in Gibraltar.
+Equipment, cabinet installation process, fittings and furniture used inside a residential property do qualify for capital allowances in Gibraltar.
 This can provide a significant deduction against income.
 The assets which may be eligible for capital allowances include all the furniture used in the property as well as rugs and white goods.
 Generally, this means that 100% of the cost of such purchases can be deducted in the year of purchase, up to £30,000 per year, and for any excess a 20% annual writing down allowance.

 Income losses and profits

 After deducting allowable expenses, if a rental profit arises, this is generally taxed (after any available personal allowances/deductions) at the owner’s marginal Income Tax rate (i.e. up to 28% under Gross Income Based System or up to 39% under Allowance Based System – 2016/17 rates).

 If the allowable expenses are more than the rental income, a rental loss arises and this can be carried forward to set against any future rental profits, saving tax in future years.